 Flossing is an important part of oral hygiene, but it’s even more crucial during clear aligner treatment.
 Covering your teeth with plastic retainers for 22 hours each day creates a prime environment for bacteria to accumulate on your teeth, which can lead to chronic bad breath.

-And chances are, if you’re undergoing treatment, you probably have crowded or overlapping teeth where food particles love to get stuck.
+And chances are, if you’re undergoing treatment, you probably have crowded or overlapping teeth where food particles can easily get stuck.
 Brushing is not an effective means of dislodging those particles, so you must floss after every meal.
-Think about it: the plastic trays basically create a bio-dome over your teeth, and foreign agents like food happen to be bacteria’s favorite fertilizer.
+Like we mentioned earlier, your plastic trays create a bio-dome over your teeth, and food particles are ideal fertilizer for bacterial growth.
 So if you don’t want halitosis-causing bacteria to flourish like spawning flora and fauna, take two minutes to floss every time after you eat.

 As inconvenient as that sounds, there are some great products out there to help you.
 We love the eco-friendly product lineup from Knotty Floss.
 Their Knotty Picks are made from cornstarch, not plastic, and the floss itself has helpful ingredients like grapefruit seed extract to freshen breath, whiten teeth, and prevent gum disease.